Trip PlannerActive trip

 Undoing completion

-The Complete button is a toggle.
-Click a completed day again to mark it as incomplete.
-If the day had GPS coordinates saved, a confirmation dialog warns that marking it incomplete will erase the location record.
-If the day had no GPS data, it uncompletes immediately with no dialog.
+The Check in button is a toggle.
+Tap a checked-in day again to undo the check-in.
+If the day had GPS coordinates saved, a confirmation dialog warns that undoing will erase the location record.
+If the day had no GPS data, it reverts immediately with no dialog.

 Tips

-• Complete the day when you reach camp, not the next morning.
+• Check in when you reach camp, not the next morning.
 GPS accuracy is better when you have a signal, and the timer resets to a full window from that moment.

 • GPS denial does not block the check-in.
-If you are in a canyon or indoors, complete the day without GPS — you can always tap through the permission prompt.
+If you are in a canyon or indoors, check in without GPS — you can always tap through the permission prompt.